Business Analysis (BA) in Software Development: 7 Key Techniques

 Personalization is one of the best ways to ensure customer engagement and retainment.
 Therefore, more and more companies today diversify their online products and services for different target audiences, personalize interfaces to various users, and even build stand-out digital products for certain demographics.
 For this purpose, an IT business analyst performs an empathy map analysis.

 This business analysis technique requires in-depth study of a certain target group.
 IT analysts take into consideration a wide range of factors — behavioral patterns, user needs, beliefs, motivations, issues — to work out the requirements for a future digital system.

-Business analyst together with stakeholders map important user information across various sections:
+Business analysts together with stakeholders map important user information across various sections: